Natalia Grosvenor, Duchess of Westminster

-Natalia Ayesha Grosvenor, Duchess of Westminster (née Phillips; born 8 May 1959), is a British aristocrat, philanthropist and winemaker.
+Natalia Ayesha Grosvenor, Dowager Duchess of Westminster (née Phillips; born 8 May 1959), is a British aristocrat, philanthropist and winemaker.
 She is the widow of the 6th Duke of Westminster and mother of the 7th Duke.
-As of 2021, the Duchess's family, specifically her son, were 12th on the Sunday Times Rich List with a net worth of £10.045 billion.
+As of 2024, the Duchess's family, specifically her son, were 11th on the Sunday Times Rich List with a net worth of £10.127 billion.

-Early life
+Personal life

 Born Natalia Ayesha Phillips, she is the youngest daughter of Lieutenant Colonel Harold "Bunnie" Phillips and Georgina "Gina" Wernher.

 Her paternal grandparents were Colonel Joseph Phillips and Mary Bryce, daughter of John Pablo Bryce.
 Her maternal grandparents were Sir Harold Wernher, 3rd Bt, and Countess Anastasia de Torby, morganatic daughter of Grand Duke Michael Mikhailovich of Russia.
 Tally, as she is known to friends and family, had an older brother, Nicholas (1947–1991), and three older sisters, including Marita Knight and the late Alexandra Hamilton, Duchess of Abercorn.

 She and her siblings are direct descendants of poet Alexander Pushkin and Afro-Russian engineer Abram Gannibal.

+The Duchess is godmother of William, Prince of Wales; in turn, Diana, Princess of Wales, was godmother of her daughter, Lady Edwina, and her son, Hugh, the current Duke of Westminster, is the godson of Charles III and godfather to Prince George of Wales and Prince Archie of Sussex.